kagkarlsson/db-scheduler/README.md

 ## Interacting with scheduled executions using the SchedulerClient

 It is possible to use a [SchedulerClient](./src/main/java/com/github/kagkarlsson/scheduler/SchedulerClient.java) to interact with the persisted future executions.
-The client can be instantiated without the full scheduler-instance, i.e. without the executing part.
+While the `Scheduler` implements this interface, it is also possible to instantiate the client without the full scheduler-instance, i.e. without the executing part.

 ```java
 SchedulerClient.Builder.create(dataSource, taskDefinitions).build()